Matthew Denny: Early life

 In his teens Denny turned his attention to athletics and built a homemade discus circle on his family's rural property.
 In 2013, he won the World Under 18 Youth Championships discus title and then came fourth at the 2014 Under 20 World Junior Championships.
 He then won a silver medal at the 2015 Summer Universiade.

 Achievements

 In April 2016, Denny won the national discus title with a throw of 60.47m and the hammer title with 68.44m.
 He became just the second athlete in the near 100-year history of the event to win this double and the first since Keith Pardon in 1953 – 63 years earlier.

-Denny represented his country in the discus at the 2016 Summer Olympics in Rio de Janeiro without qualifying for the final.
-Denny then competed at the Commonwealth Games trials in February 2018.
-With just 14 hours separating the hammer and discus events, he required just one valid hammer throw to claim the title and automatic Commonwealth Games selection.
-Denny also won the discus.
-With selection in both events, he became the second Australian athlete, and first in 68 years, to compete in both events at the Commonwealth Games, following Keith Pardon who competed in the same pair at the 1938 and 1950 Empire Games.
+Denny represented Australia in the discus throw at the 2016 Summer Olympics in Rio de Janeiro.

+At the 2018 Commonwealth Games held in Brisbane, Australia, Denny competed in both the discus and hammer throw events, coming second in the hammer throw with a PB of 74.88 metres and fourth in the discus throw.
+He was the second Australian athlete, and first in 68 years, to compete in both events at the Commonwealth Games, following Keith Pardon who competed in the same pair at the 1938 and 1950 Empire Games.